“We were put here on Earth to act as agents of the infinite, to bring into existence that which is not yet, but which will be through us“

 I am self-taught having abandoned any thought of an Art career after I left school.
 I took up art again 35 years later after going through a period of stress and anxiety.
 A friend encouraged me to paint as a way of dealing with it.
 I dug out a box of paints that had been languishing in a cupboard for years and spent a Saturday afternoon painting at the kitchen table and 12 years later here I am telling you about it.

-I can honestly say, hand on heart that when I’ve finished my painting session in my kitchen ‘Studio’, if I ask myself the question “So Wendy, can you remember what you were thinking about when you were painting?”
+I can honestly say, hand on heart that when I’ve finished my painting session in my kitchen ‘Studio’, if I ask myself “So Wendy, can you remember what you were thinking about when you were painting?”
 The answer nearly always is “I wasn’t thinking about anything, at all”.

-My belief is that there is a spirit and essence in everything and I am on a journey to capture this in my paintings.
+I believe that there is a spirit and essence in everything and I am on a journey to capture this in my paintings.
 When this spirit is captured I feel lifted up, inspired and in a state of bliss.

 I first experienced this blissful feeling when I visited Florence with my sisters.
-I discovered the statues which stand outside the Uffizi Gallery.
+I discovered the statues outside the Uffizi Gallery.
 One in particular caught my eye and I was transfixed by his face.
 I could have stood there for hours.
 It was like meeting a real person.
 The look in his eyes was incredible, full of personality and intelligence.
 Art did that!
 An artist made that happen!

 This essence and spirit binds us all together.
 Anyone who steps off a train when arriving in London will feel the spirit of the city immediately.
 It’s the spirit of London which ensured it’s survival after the Great Fire of London in 1066, and the Blitz in WW2.
 Some Lanes and Alleys in London are over 1,000 years old and refuse to be built over, so the building contractors have to keep them!
 This spirit remains in its ancient artefacts and buildings.